ydkulks/TheDrip-Backend/Notes.md

 > [!Note]
 > For this project, if you are running the following commands for the first
 > time; it will download specific gradle binary version to build the project.
-> This can be commited to version controle.
+> This can be committed to version control.

 > [!Tip]
 > If you are not able to download the gradle binary when you run the project